Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 Average Cost of Car Insurance by Age

 Your age also affects your premiums.
-Teens have less experience behind the wheel and riskier driving habits, so they’re more likely to be in accidents than other age groups, according to the Centers for Disease Control (CDC).[4]
+Teens have less experience behind the wheel and riskier driving habits, so they’re more likely to cause more accidents than other age groups, according to the Centers for Disease Control (CDC).[4]

 Because of the increased risk, younger drivers typically pay more for car insurance than other age groups.